Pocahontas: Names

-According to colonist William Strachey, "Pocahontas" was a childhood nickname meaning "little wanton."
-Some interpret the meaning as "playful one."
-In his account, Strachey describes her as a child visiting the fort at Jamestown and playing with the young boys; she would "get the boys forth with her into the marketplace and make them wheel, falling on their hands, turning up their heels upwards, whom she would follow and wheel so herself, naked as she was, all the fort over."
+According to colonist William Strachey, "Pocahontas" was a childhood nickname meaning "little wanton".
+Some interpret the meaning as "playful one".
+In his account, Strachey describes Pocahontas as a child visiting the fort at Jamestown and playing with the young boys; she would "get the boys forth with her into the marketplace and make them wheel, falling on their hands, turning up their heels upwards, whom she would follow and wheel so herself, naked as she was, all the fort over".

 Historian William Stith claimed that "her real name, it seems, was originally Matoax, which the Native Americans carefully concealed from the English and changed it to Pocahontas, out of a superstitious fear, lest they, by the knowledge of her true name, should be enabled to do her some hurt."
 According to anthropologist Helen C. Rountree, Pocahontas revealed her secret name to the colonists "only after she had taken another religious – baptismal – name" of Rebecca.

 Title and status

 Pocahontas is frequently viewed as a princess in popular culture.
-In 1841, William Watson Waldron of Trinity College, Dublin published Pocahontas, American Princess: and Other Poems, calling her "the beloved and only surviving daughter of the king."
-She was her father's "delight and darling", according to colonist Captain Ralph Hamor but she was not in line to inherit a position as a weroance, sub-chief, or mamanatowick (paramount chief).
+In 1841, William Watson Waldron of Trinity College, Dublin, published Pocahontas, American Princess: and Other Poems, calling her "the beloved and only surviving daughter of the king".
+She was her father's "delight and darling", according to colonist Captain Ralph Hamor, but she was not in line to inherit a position as a weroance, sub-chief, or mamanatowick (paramount chief).
 Instead, Powhatan's brothers and sisters and his sisters' children all stood in line to succeed him.
 In his A Map of Virginia, John Smith explained how matrilineal inheritance worked among the Powhatans:

 Interactions with the colonists

 John Smith

-Pocahontas is most famously linked to colonist Captain John Smith, who arrived in Virginia with 100 other settlers in April 1607 where they built a fort on a marshy peninsula on the James River.
-The colonists had numerous encounters over the next several months with the people of Tsenacommacah – some of them friendly, some hostile.
-A hunting party led by Powhatan's close relative Opechancanough then captured Smith in December 1607 while he was exploring on the Chickahominy River and brought him to Powhatan's capital at Werowocomoco.
+Pocahontas is most famously linked to colonist John Smith, who arrived in Virginia with 100 other settlers in April 1607.
+The colonists built a fort on a marshy peninsula on the James River, and had numerous encounters over the next several months with the people of Tsenacommacah – some of them friendly, some hostile.

+A hunting party led by Powhatan's close relative Opechancanough captured Smith in December 1607 while he was exploring on the Chickahominy River and brought him to Powhatan's capital at Werowocomoco.
 In his 1608 account, Smith describes a great feast followed by a long talk with Powhatan.
 He does not mention Pocahontas in relation to his capture, and claims that they first met some months later.
 Margaret Huber suggests that Powhatan was attempting to bring Smith and the other colonists under his own authority.
-He offered Smith rule of the town of Capahosic, which was close to his capital at Werowocomoco, as he hoped to keep Smith and his men "nearby and better under control."
+He offered Smith rule of the town of Capahosic, which was close to his capital at Werowocomoco, as he hoped to keep Smith and his men "nearby and better under control".